Prenuptial Agreements in Georgia

 Can a Prenuptial Agreement Determine Child Custody and Child Support in Georgia?

-• a spouse obtained the agreement through fraud, duress, or mistake
+• the agreement was obtained through fraud, duress, mistake, or through misrepresentation or nondisclosure of material facts

-• the agreement is unconscionable (so unfair that the court cannot enforce it), or
+• the agreement is unconscionable (grossly unfair), or

 • the couple's circumstances have changed since the agreement, making its enforcement unfair and unreasonable.

-Similarly, duress can invalidate an agreement, but only when a spouse literally forces the other to sign the agreement by physical threat or serious psychological threat.
-That a spouse is pregnant at the time the agreement is signed does not constitute duress.
+Similarly, duress can invalidate an agreement, but only when a spouse forces the other to sign the agreement by physical threat or serious psychological threat.

 Similarly, a court will only invalidate a prenuptial agreement based on a material change in circumstances when the change is extreme.
-For example, if a spouse suffers a debilitating physical or mental injury and can no longer earn income, a court may decide not to enforce the agreement.
-The prenuptial agreement won't be thrown out just because a spouse's financial situation changed dramatically during the marriage, or one spouse cheated on the other.
+For example, if a spouse suffers a debilitating physical or mental injury and can no longer earn income, a court might decide not to enforce the agreement.
+However, a prenuptial agreement likely won't be thrown out just because a spouse's financial situation changed dramatically during the marriage.

 Considering Divorce?